BlackcurrantLabs/training/docs/UI/UX/index.md

 ### **4. Start designing**
 Reading books and articles or watching design tutorials will only get you so far.
 What you really need to do to become proficient at UI/UX is actually design digital products and start accumulating a solid body of work.

-If you’re starting from scratch, we highly recommend downloading some <a href="https://dribbble.com/resources/free-ui-kits" target="_blank">free UI kits</a> (or user interface kit) to help get your designs started.
+If you’re starting from scratch, we highly recommend downloading some <a target="_blank" href="https://dribbble.com/resources/free-ui-kits" target="_blank">free UI kits</a> (or user interface kit) to help get your designs started.
 A UI kit is a set of pre-made design components containing essential visual elements for a specific UI design (think buttons, icons, fonts, menus, etc.).

 Use these UI kits to design your own website or mobile app for starters.
 But also consider doing redesigns of existing sites.
 Pick some of your favorite websites and explore how you could redesign them to look and function even better.